John Jay College Of Criminal Justice Auxiliary Services Corp In

 How does John Jay College Of Criminal Justice Auxiliary Services Corp In spend its money?

 John Jay College Of Criminal Justice Auxiliary Services Corp In directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to John Jay College Of Criminal Justice Auxiliary Services Corp In tax-deductible?